 Inviso-Mutants

 top-tip: somewhere on this level is the laser rapier.
 It helps a lot!
-Also from the next level on the game pretty much showers you with ammo for better guns, so subsequent visits to this deck are less stressful.
+Also from the next level on the game becomes more generous with ammo for the better guns, so subsequent visits to this deck are less stressful.

 shock_plant